edgio-docs/edgio-docs/src/pages/guides/basics/environments.md

 Each environment consists of:

--   **Hostnames**: Each hostname identifies a domain (e.g., www.example.com) through which your site will be served.
+-   [Hostnames:](/guides/basics/hostnames_and_origins) Each hostname identifies a domain (e.g., www.example.com) through which your site will be served.
--   **Origins:** Each origin configuration defines how our service will communicate with your web servers.
+-   [Origins:](/guides/basics/hostnames_and_origins) Each origin configuration defines how our service will communicate with your web servers.
--   **Rules:** Rules determine how requests for a specific environment will be processed.
+-   [Rules:](/guides/performance/rules) Rules determine how requests for a specific environment will be processed.
--   **Core Web Vitals:** Performance metrics as measured by actual Chrome users.
+-   [Core Web Vitals:](/guides/performance/observability/core_web_vitals) Performance metrics as measured by actual Chrome users.
--   **Caching**: Each environment has a separate cache space that is automatically cleared each time you deploy.
+-   [Caching:](/guides/performance/caching) Each environment has a separate cache space that is automatically cleared each time you deploy.
 Use the **Caching** tab to clear the cache by path or surrogate key.
--   **Environment Variables**: An environment variable is a placeholder for sensitive information (e.g., secrets and API keys) that should not be checked into source control.
+-   [Environment Variables:](#environment-variables) An environment variable is a placeholder for sensitive information (e.g., secrets and API keys) that should not be checked into source control.
 -   **Traffic (Analytics):** Contains real-time statistics for this environment's traffic.
 You may also view a breakdown of traffic by specific routes.
--   **Real-Time Log Delivery:** Delivers log data in near real-time to a variety of destinations.
+-   [Real-Time Log Delivery:](/guides/logs/rtld) Delivers log data in near real-time to a variety of destinations.
 -   **User Activity:** Contains an audit trail of changes to this environment (e.g., changes to your configuration and deployments).
 -   **Edge Insights:** Gain historical and near real-time insights into threat profiles, performance, and CDN usage.